ur-wesley/commentRemover/README.md

 ### Manual Installation

-1. Download the binary from releases
+1. Download the binary from [GitHub releases](https://github.com/ur-wesley/commentRemover/releases)
 2. Add to your PATH
-3. Or build from source: `make install`
+3. Or build from source: `go build -o commenter .`

 ## Usage